 Planned Giving Alternatives

 Neighborhood House welcomes the opportunity to work with volunteers, donors and their legal, financial and tax advisors to establish planned gift arrangements in support of the programs and services offered by Neighborhood House.
-Since financial and tax implications can vary widely, donors are encouraged to consult their own counsel in addition to Miryam Laytner, director of development and advancement, about making such gifts.
+Since financial and tax implications can vary widely, donors are encouraged to consult their own counsel in addition to James Lovell, Director of Development and Advancement, about making such gifts.

 Ways to Give

 Gifts of assets, which are often used in making major gifts, may provide a donor with significant tax and financial benefits.
 The following are examples of gifts and gift arrangements that are options with Neighborhood House:

 Most of the above gifts arrangements are often referred to as "planned gifts."
 The hallmark of a planned gift is that donors enjoy associated financial benefits.
 These may include increased spendable income, income tax savings, reduced estate tax liability and elimination of capital gains taxes.
 Planned gifts also allow many donors to make a larger than expected gift to Neighborhood House.

 - Securities: Neighborhood House welcomes gifts in the form of stocks, bonds, or mutual funds shares.
 Donors of securities may realize substantial tax benefits by giving long-term securities that have appreciated in value

 - Real estate: Neighborhood House welcomes gifts of real property.
 Gifts of highly appreciated real property may offer particularly rewarding tax and financial advantages to the donor